-Couple this staggered increase in overheads with inflationary pressures and very often a tendency for business owners to not price up as we grow volume sales and we have a steady decrease in net margins.
+Couple this staggering increase in overheads with inflationary pressures and very often a tendency for business owners to not price up as we grow volume sales and we have a steady decrease in net margins.

-Reduced margins increase the risk of business failure and may be the reason why only one in 20 businesses grows to more than 10 staff and why there are now only around 6,600 UK businesses with more than 250 staff!
+Reduced margins increase the risk of business failure and may be the reason why only one in 20 businesses grow to more than 10 staff and why there are now only around 6,600 UK businesses with more than 250 staff!